 Understanding the pathophysiology of the skin is essential for practicing in this rapidly changing medical field.
 The basic and clinical science of dermatology is taught over the three-year period in a number of weekly conferences and lectures.
 These conferences revolve around assigned reading in the latest dermatology texts and periodicals.
 Monthly dermatology grand rounds with participating community specialists provide an additional opportunity to see a number of interesting patients.

 Residents have the opportunity to acquire skills in a diverse spectrum of dermatologic procedures.
-These include phototherapy, cutaneous surgery (including Mohs micrographic surgery), laser surgery, sclerotherapy, chemical peels and tissue augmentation.
+These include phototherapy, cutaneous surgery (including Mohs micrographic surgery), laser surgery, sclerotherapy, botox, chemical peels and tissue augmentation.
 Opportunities exist to participate in clinical research projects.

 The dermatology residency program accepts two residents each year through the National Residency Match Program.
 The program is fully accredited by the Accreditation Council for Graduate Medical Education.
 Applications may be filed through the Electronic Residency Application Service (ERAS).